JoyZine Obama: Change

 little lady—wife.

-little lorikeetlittle lorikeetGlyssopsitta pusilla, a small lorikeet with similar sexes.
+little lorikeetGlyssopsitta pusilla, a small lorikeet with similar sexes.
 General body plumage is bright green with a yellow tinge on underparts.
 Face is red.
 It is gregarious in its activities (except breeding) and is usually encountered in small parties which may become quite fearless when feeding.
 These birds may also congregate into large flocks at groves of profusely flowering eucalypts.
 Diet is mainly nectar, supplemented with pollen, fruit and seeds.
-Prefersopen woodlands and forests, also heath and banksia scrub and riverine woodland in eastern Australia, from around Cairns (Qld) to western Victoria and (formerly) the Mount Lofty Ranges (SA).
+Prefers open woodlands and forests, also heath and banksia scrub and riverine woodland in eastern Australia, from around Cairns (Qld) to western Victoria and (formerly) the Mount Lofty Ranges (SA).
 It has also been recorded as a rare vagrant in Tasmania.

 little lunch—a snack eaten at morning recess at school (Queensland).